Week beginning 25 April 2022

 Maths

-Follow this sequence of maths learning which is linked to fractions.
+Follow this sequence of maths learning which is linked to time.

 You don’t have to print the worksheet.
 Your child can write or draw their answers on paper.
 Your child’s learning will be most effective if you sit with them to pause the clip and check / praise / support your child as the clip moves on.